≥90% of participants will understand how to perform newborn cardiac assessments and care.

 The relative intensity of the aortic and pulmonary components of S2 must be assessed.
-In the pulmonary area, the aortic component is usually louder than the pulmonary component.
-Increased intensity of the pulmonary component, compared with the aortic component, occurs with pulmonary hypertension.
-Conditions that cause decreased diastolic pressure of the pulmonary artery (critical pulmonary stenosis, tetralogy of Fallot (TOF), tricuspid atresia) may cause decreased intensity of the pulmonary component.
+The aortic component is usually louder than the pulmonary component in the pulmonary area.
+Compared with the aortic component, increased intensity of the pulmonary component occurs with pulmonary hypertension.
+Conditions that cause decreased diastolic pressure of the pulmonary artery (critical pulmonary stenosis, tetralogy of Fallot (TOF), tricuspid atresia) may cause the decreased intensity of the pulmonary component.
 Since S3 and S4 are rarely heard in the neonatal period, their presence denotes a pathologic process.
 Likewise, a gallop rhythm, the result of a loud S3 and S4, and tachycardia are abnormal.

-After evaluation of the individual heart sounds, the systolic and diastolic sounds are evaluated.
+After evaluating the individual heart sounds, the systolic and diastolic sounds are evaluated.
 The ejection sound or click occurs after S1 and may sound like a splitting of S1.
 The ejection click is best heard at the upper left or right sternal border or base.
 The pulmonary click can best be heard at the second or third left intercostals space and is louder with expiration.
-The aortic click best heard at the second right intercostals space does not change in intensity with change in respiration.
+The aortic click best heard at the second right intercostal space does not change in intensity with a change in respiration.

 Cardiac murmurs should be evaluated as to intensity (grades 1 to 6), timing (systolic or diastolic), location, transmission, and quality (musical, vibratory, or blowing):